TykTechnologies/tyk-demo/deployments/portal/readme.md

 ## Setup

 ### License
 Portal currently shares the license with the dashboard.
-Ensure that you have set your license key in the `./volumes/tyk-portal/portal.conf` file.
+Ensure that you have set your license key your .env file.
+Additionally, portal specific env vars will be exported to your .env file.

 The bootstrap process will fail if the licence is not present.